-This paper will discuss exactly what a Business Impact Analysis (BIA) is - and what it isn't, where BIA fits within your overall business continuity strategy and the six steps of conducting one.
+This paper discusses exactly what BIA is (and what it isn’t), where BIA fits within your overall business continuity strategy, and our six-step approach to conducting a BIA.

 Download this free infographic to learn more about the BCMS implementation process.

-Download this free infographic to learn how BCM can help your organisation recover from a potential cyber attack.
+Download this free infographic to learn how BCM can help your organisation recover from a potential cyber incident.

 Download this free infographic to learn why you should implement a BCMS into your organisation.